 Academic Integrity Expectations

-The student will sign an assurance form stating they worked on the answers independently (the student is allowed to use written resources to answer their questions but
+Each student is expected to complete the exam independently (the student is allowed to use written resources to answer their questions but

 General Field Qualifying Exam Readers

-The advisor, in consultation with the student, will identify at least two additional faculty readers from the list of Graduate College faculty with expertise in the field being examined.
+A student's General Field Qualifying Exam Committee will include three to five readers.
+One of those readers will be the student's academic advisor.
+The advisor, in consultation with the student, will identify up to four additional faculty readers from the list of Graduate College faculty with expertise in the field being examined.

 General Field Qualifying Exam Format and Demonstration of Knowledge